Scouting Heritage Society

 Society Members also receive invitations to special members-only events and receptions at National Meetings, Jamborees, and other major Scouting events.

-Donors wishing to make a gift to the James E. West Fellowship, Second Century Society, or Presidents Leadership Council should call the Pacific Skyline Council’s Scout Executive, Brian Curtis or the Development Director, Mark Manchester at the Council’s Foster City Headquarters – (650) 341-5633.
+Donors wishing to make a gift to the James E. West Fellowship, Second Century Society, or Presidents Leadership Council should call the Pacific Skyline Council’s Scout Executive, Brian Curtis or Development Director, Ron Chang at the Council’s Foster City headquarters – (650) 341-5633.

 To learn more, see the “Types of Donations” tab below or click here to see, Giving Questions – Scouting Answers, the current version on one of our most popular donor-oriented publications.
 It covers many difference types of planned gifts and giving opportunities for gifts both large and small.
 If you would like a hard copy of the publication, please send an email with your name, mailing address and telephone number to: firstname.lastname@example.org.